UofU-Cryosphere/git-intro/README.md

 The default Vim editor will also work just fine.
 If you are unfamiliar with Vim and want some background prior to the training, you can check out [this website](https://scotch.io/tutorials/getting-started-with-vim-an-interactive-guide) or many similar ones from a Google search.

-If you are interested in having text color highlighting with git, you can set that option with the Bash command:
+Finally, if you are interested in having text color highlighting with git, you can set that option with the Bash command:
 ```
 $ git config --global color.ui "auto"
 ```